ae-dschorsaanjo/picilang/picilang.md

 ## Word order <a id="wo" href="#wo">&#5130;</a> <a href="#top">&#5123;</a>

 The basic sentence structure is SVO (subject-verb-object), where the subject and object are always noun phrases, the predicate is always a verb phrase.
 Because the objects has to be noun phrases, sentences like "noun is adjective" are structured like "adjective noun is", e.g. _It is two._ would be _to na sa_ (literary "two it is").
+"Noun is noun" sentences are not affected and the previous "noun is adjective" sentence can be phrased as "noun is 'an adjective one'" using the "blank noun" _li_, for example _na sa to li_ (it is two things) instead of _to na sa_.

 Phrases are head-final (the modifiers precede the head).
 Modifier phrases are impossible.